 This guide aims to give you all the basic information you need to make your purchase.
-We've also included our top five name necklaces for you to peruse.

 It goes without saying that you don't want a name necklace with any old name — it needs to feature your name (or the name of the person you're buying for).
 As mentioned, some manufacturers sell premade name necklaces only.
 They usually offer a good selection of names, but if you're after an unusual name or a non-standard spelling, you may be out of luck.
 In this case, look for a manufacturer that makes customized name necklaces featuring the name of your choice.

 The most common name necklaces are script style models.
 These are molded or cut into the shape of the name in cursive.
 You can also find bar-style name necklaces.
 The pendant part of the necklace is a rectangular plate or bar with the name stamped or engraved into it.
 The bar can either sit horizontally or vertically.
 Bar style name necklaces generally have a more contemporary appearance.

 Consider the material of both the pendant and the chain.
 Basic name pendants are made from stainless steel, copper, or other fairly inexpensive metals, often with a gold or silver plating.
 If you're looking for something a bit more special but not too expensive, a solid silver pendant is an excellent buy.
 You can also find solid yellow gold, rose gold, white gold, and platinum options, but they are pricey.
 If you buy an expensive name necklace made from silver or gold, it's likely to have a silver or gold chain, but basic name necklaces generally have chains made from plated brass or copper.